Mightier: History

 Mightier was developed and tested at Boston Children's Hospital and Harvard Medical School to give kids a safe place to practice emotional regulation, develop coping skills, and build the emotional muscle memory they need to respond to life's challenges.

 It began as a research program at Boston Children's Hospital in 2009 and became the independent entity, Neuromotion Labs in 2014.
 The Mighteor product was released in 2017, and renamed Mightier in 2018.
 The program is highly regarded by parents for children with autism, ADHD, ADD, ODD, anxiety, and other emotional regulation challenges.

 The company works with popular video game developers to add the Mightier emotional learning layer to the games to keep kids engaged and learning.
 To date, more than 2.5 million games have been played with Mightier.

 Funding

-The company has raised $30 million in venture financing and closed a series B in 2021 with participation from Sony Innovation Fund, DigiTX and PBJ Capital.
+The company is funded by tech based foundations and has raised $30 million in venture financing and closed a series B in 2021 with participation from Sony Innovation Fund, DigiTX and PBJ Capital.